djav1985/v-gpt-qdrant-api/README.md

 ## Description

 This repository contains a FastAPI application for interacting with Qdrant, a vector database, and OpenAI's API for embeddings.
 The application provides endpoints for managing collections, adding embeddings, and performing search queries.  penapi spec at /openapi.json.
 This is meant for use with custom GPTs or other AI platforms.
 It can be used to store conversation history (marked AI or User).
-It can also store custom (Info) entries.
+It can also store custom (Info) entri es.
 Each entry can be marked with metadata.
 Context: ai, user or info.
 Keywords: one or more comma separated words that tag entry.
 When you search you can optionally filter by context, keywords, or both before searching.

+## Check Out Our Dev Branch
+Our development branch comes with a lightweight model for embeddings that performs just as well as open AI even on low and hardware.

 ## Example System Prompt
 ~~~